Happiness doesn’t depend upon who you are or what you have; it rather depends solely on what you think.

 As such, in order to make room for happiness in your life, you must first and foremost optimize your energy and lifeforce.
 Do this by eating healthy, by getting enough sleep, by drinking plenty of water, by exercising, by breathing deeply, and by not overworking yourself throughout the day.
 Sometimes all it takes is a simple smile to get your day started on the right track. 🙂

 Set Empowering Goals

 Happiness requires fuel.
 Just like your car needs petrol, happiness also needs ingredients to help it thrive in your life.
 Abundant energy is, of course, one of those fuel cells.
 Another, fuel cell comes in the form of focusing your energy on your talents, passions and the pursuit of your most meaningful goals.

 What this essentially means is that you must live with a sense of purpose.
 In other words, your life must have meaning.
 Everything you do must be performed with passion, zest, and energy.
 It has to be as though you are working for a higher cause that is larger and greater than yourself.
 Only when you live in this way will you invite true and lasting happiness into your life.

 Keep Good Company

-True and lasting happiness also comes through other people.
-It comes through the bonds and connections we build with others; it comes when we reach out, help, and contribute to improve the lives of those around us.
+True and lasting happiness also comes from other people.
+It comes through the bonds and connections we build with others; it comes when we reach out, help, and contribute to improving the lives of those around us.

 Yes, people are considered “external objects”, and of course true happiness doesn’t need external validation.
-However, the bonds that you create with other people shows you what true happiness can be like.
-The foundations of these relationships proves to you that happiness is within your reach.
+However, the bonds that you create with other people show you what true happiness can be like.
+The foundations of these relationships prove to you that happiness is within your reach.

 Live in the Present Moment